MontiCore/monticore/README.md

 ## Quick Start

-You can follow the [Getting Started](https://monticore.github.io/monticore/docs/GettingStarted/) or follow a more in-depth tutorial (coming soon).
+You can follow the [Getting Started](https://monticore.github.io/monticore/docs/GettingStarted/) or follow a more [in-depth tutorial](https://github.com/MontiCore/tutorial/).

 ## MontiCore has a Relaxed 3-Level License